-The CBR Project's training programs provide education on the medical effects of chronic stress, as well as practical tools like yoga and meditation that help aid workers combat what they colloquially refer to as ‘burnout’.
+The CBR Project's training programs provide education on the medical effects of chronic stress, as well as practical tools like yoga and meditation that help aid workers to combat what they colloquially refer to as "burnout."

-There is a large body of medical evidence that mindfulness, meditation and yoga help reduce stress, anxiety, and depression as well as increase stress-management, self-awareness and concentration.
-The entire concept of the CBR Project centers on making active change in the world based on this evidence – investing in the mental health of humanitarian relief workers is a low-cost point of leverage to improve the lives millions.
+There is a large body of medical evidence indicating that mindfulness, meditation and yoga help reduce stress, anxiety, and depression, as well as increase stress-management, self-awareness, and concentration.
+The entire concept of the CBR Project centers on making active change in the world based on this evidence – investing in the mental health of humanitarian relief workers is a low-cost point of leverage to improve the lives of millions.

-The capacity to develop these skills and, ultimately, gain greater resilience and mental strength is made possible through the neurobiological results of repetitive mindfulness practices.
-At a technical level, this involves enhanced neural plasticity; modulated brain activity; optimized immune and inflammatory systems; optimized stress response, released chronic stress patterns; increased vagal tone; and improved psychosocial functioning.
+The capacity to develop these skills and to ultimately gain greater resilience and mental strength is made possible through the neurobiological results of repetitive mindfulness practices.
+At a technical level, this involves enhanced neural plasticity, modulated brain activity, optimized immune and inflammatory systems, optimized stress response, released chronic stress patterns, increased vagal tone, and improved psychosocial functioning.